expothecary/geo_sql/README.md

  * Separate functions into modules by their availability and standards compliance to make it easy to only use functions available in the backend being targetted
  * Provide out-of-the-box support for high-level use cases, not just individual SQL functions.
-Vector map tile generation is a good example of this.
+Mapbox vector tile generation is a good example: one call to `GeoSQL.PostGIS.VectorTiles.generate/6` is enough to retrieve complete vector tiles based on any table in the database that has a geometry field.

 Non-goals include: